Adult Psychotherapy,

 Uprootedness

-Trauma (emotional & relation)
+Trauma (emotional & relational)

 Gendered violence